Manjeet95/MILP_ULC/README.md

     python ULC.py 64 15 15 no_fix 1 possible GUROBI
 ```

-- The differential characteristic is mentioned in the 15-round_Differential_Characteristic file.
+- The differential characteristic is mentioned in the 15-round_Differential_Characteristic.txt file.

+  ## Key Recovery Distinguishers

+  - ULC_in_out.py is used to generate 13-round and 12-round differential distinguishers as follows:
+    ```bash
+        python ULC_in_out.py 64 13 13 no_fix 1 possible GUROBI
+        python ULC.py 64 12 12 no_fix 1 possible GUROBI
+    ```
+    as given in 13-round_Differential_Distinguisher.txt and 12-round_Differential_Distinguisher.txt files.